Revolutionary user interface

 - One-click report update after any last-minute changes to the model

-A detailed overview about new capabilities for Concrete design in version 22
+A detailed overview of new capabilities in concrete design in version 22.1

 Modelling & loading

 SCIA Engineer’s revolutionary new interface works in perfect harmony with the structural engineer: Less mouse clicks on almost every task.
 A total workspace transformation providing you with maximum screen use, with the project taking the centre stage.
 And with SCIA Spotlight you instantly find the tools and functions you need.